Skip to main content

 Fire Prevention Month

-October is Fire Prevention Month in Oregon, and the Oregon State Fire Marshal invites you to join in celebrating fire safety.
+October is Fire Prevention Month in Oregon, and the Oregon State Fire Marshal invites you to Take Charge of Fire Safety!

 This month is all about taking simple steps to protect your home and loved ones from fire risks.
-Cooking, home heating, and electrical issues are the leading causes of fires in Oregon, but with the right precautions, they are preventable.
+Explore the resources on this page and learn how to BUYUSE, and RECYCLE rechargeable batteries safely.

 Learn More